 The source of the coal ash is the nearby Vermilion Power Station, which began operating in the mid-1950s and closed in 2011.
 For decades, the plant’s operators dumped the waste left over from burning coal into unlined pits that together run approximately a half-mile along the river.
 In total, the coal plant dumped enough toxic ash to fill the Empire State building almost two and a half times.

-Local community groups like Prairie Rivers Network have spent years trying to get Dynegy, the current owner of the plant and coal ash sites, to clean up its mess.
-But the company has barely budged, so in May 2018 Earthjustice filed a lawsuit on behalf of Prairie Rivers against Dynegy for violating the Clean Water Act.
-While that case is on appeal, Earthjustice has filed a second lawsuit, this time with the Illinois Pollution Control Board, against Dynegy for violating the Illinois Environmental Protection Act.
+Local community groups like Prairie Rivers Network spent years trying to get Dynegy, the current owner of the plant and coal ash sites, to clean up its mess.
+But the company barely budged, so in May 2018 Earthjustice filed a federal lawsuit on behalf of Prairie Rivers against Dynegy for violating the Clean Water Act.
+While that case was on appeal, Earthjustice filed a second lawsuit, this time with the Illinois Pollution Control Board, against Dynegy for violating the Illinois Environmental Protection Act.
 Earthjustice attorneys are asking the board to require Dynegy to stop this illegal pollution and to pay civil penalties for the ongoing contamination.

-“Dynegy left a toxic mess on the banks of one of Illinois’ most beautiful rivers, and has done nothing to stop it,” says Earthjustice attorney Jenny Cassel.
+“Dynegy left a toxic mess on the banks of one of Illinois’ most beautiful rivers and has done nothing to stop it,” says Earthjustice attorney Jenny Cassel.
 “Dynegy has left us no choice but to sue.”

 “If the forecast is rain and you are standing in a swimming pool, it doesn’t matter if you have an umbrella over your head, you’re still going to get wet,” said Andrew Rehn of Prairie Rivers.